gwen-interpreter/gwen-web/README.md

        Then the first result should open a Gwen page
 ```

-..by writing [Meta features](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) like this..
+..by writing [Gwen Meta features](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) like this..
 ```gherkin
    Feature: Google search meta